FOREX-Hints of March rate rise drive dollar higher

 "Fundamentals have started to take a greater slice of the attention again, not least because of Janet Yellen's message last week.
 Whether it will stay like that is the big question."

-The euro hit a six-day low of $1.0532 in morning trade in Europe, down 0.75 percent on the day.
-If sustained through U.S. trading, that would be its biggest daily loss since Jan.
-18.
+The euro hit a six-day low of $1.0562 in morning trade in Europe, down around half a percent on the day.

 Much attention has focused in recent days on risks around France's elections.
 One poll on Monday, while an outlier, showed the gap between centrist favourite Emmanuel Macron and far-right anti-EU nationalist Marine Le Pen shrinking to 16 points.